Putin’s ‘irresponsible nuclear rhetoric’ will not deter UK support for Ukraine

 He declined to say whether he was disappointed that the G20 joint communique watered down support for Ukraine.

-Asked about it, the PM said: “The communique is absolutely clear on the UN charter and sovereignty and territorial integrity, and obviously that’s negotiated by quite a sort of diverse group.”
+Instead, the Prime Minister stressed the statement from G20 leaders was “absolutely clear on the UN charter and sovereignty and territorial integrity” of Ukraine.

 Sir Keir also told reporters: “For the third year running, Putin did not attend this summit.
 He is the author of his own exile.”